-Clinical psychology doesn’t exact have a stellar track record of personal change either, but at least when you lay down on the sofa, you know you’re dealing with a qualified expert who is telling you what to do based on 100+ years of research.
+Clinical psychology doesn’t exactly have a stellar track record of personal change either, but at least when you lay down on the sofa, you know you’re dealing with a qualified expert who is telling you what to do based on 100+ years of empirical research.

 Call these the “Bad-to-OK” people and the “OK-to-Great” people.
 Bad-to-OK people are in it because they believe that they’re fundamentally flawed and want to fix themselves.
 OK-to-Great people are in it because they think they are OK, but they want to become great.

 Generally speaking, the OK-to-Great people do just that — they go from having an average and “OK” life and turn it into something really unique and great over the course of years.